transbioZI/dsMTLBase/README.md

 | `dsMTL_net`  | MTL | Classification/Regression | Incorporate task-relatedness described as a graph |
 | `dsMTL_iNMF`  | MTL | Matrix factorization | Factorize matrices into shared and specific components |

+# Client-side Package of dsMTL

+The Client-side package can be found：[dsMTLClient](https://github.com/transbioZI/dsMTLClient)

 # Installation

 To enable dsMTLBase functions, the DataSHIELD server has to be installed first. dsMTLBase can be installed smoothly on DataSHIELD server in several ways.